 If you use App Engine, there’s currently no way to redirect traffic from an appspot domain to another domain.
 You'll need a plan for changing the server URLs on your devices.
 If you use your own domain (e.g., with the Aggregate v2.0 or later), that domain can be used with Central.

 Our expectation is that most users will keep using Aggregate for ongoing campaigns and will start new campaigns with Central.
 That is they won’t migrate their data.
-If migration is needed, Briefcase will soon be able to migrate blank forms and submissions from Aggregate to Central.
+If migration is needed, Briefcase can migrate blank forms and submissions from Aggregate to Central.
 Publishers, users, filters, etc will not be moved.

 This timeline is not set in stone!
 We’ll continue to update this post and the timelines as we get new information, so please watch this topic to get updates.